 Check out a few Pixel 5 alternatives you should consider below.
 For a more comprehensive list, check out our dedicated post by clicking here.

-- Pixel 4a 5G ($499): The Pixel 4a 5G lacks features like water resistance, wireless charging, and a high refresh rate screen.
+- Pixel 4a 5G ($499 at launch): The Pixel 4a 5G lacks features like water resistance, wireless charging, and a high refresh rate screen.
 But you’re getting 5G, the same processor, and that familiar stock Android.
 You’re also getting brisk updates by opting for this phone.

-- Samsung Galaxy S20 FE (~$700): Samsung’s latest S20 series phone ups the ante over the Pixel 5 by bringing proper flagship power, a 120Hz OLED screen, a bigger battery, and a flexible triple rear camera combo.
+- Samsung Galaxy S20 FE (~$700 at launch): Samsung’s latest S20 series phone ups the ante over the Pixel 5 by bringing proper flagship power, a 120Hz OLED screen, a bigger battery, and a flexible triple rear camera combo.
 It also delivers wireless charging and IP68 water resistance, as well as three years of OS updates.
 Looking for a cheaper Samsung phone as a Pixel 5 alternative?
 The Galaxy A71 is $100 cheaper than the S20 FE and costs $100 less than the Pixel.
 You’re missing out on a high refresh rate screen, wireless charging, and water resistance, though.
+If you’re willing to pay more, the Galaxy S21 is a great option as well.

 Where to buy the phone